Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/SETUP.md

 ### Run all setup in one command

-The script `ga_dashboard.py` runs sequentially the code to:
+The script `run_dashboard.py` runs sequentially the code to:

 * Create the data source
 * Create the dashboards folder
 * Import the dashboards
-* Create users and teams
+* Create Grafana users and teams - note that this will also generate passwords (on STDOUT)

 For instance
 ```
-python ga_dashboard.py \
+python run_dashboard.py \
   --admin_login admin --admin_password <adm_password> \
   --db_name ga_db --db_user <db_user_name> --db_password <db_user_password> --pg_version 15 \
   --input_file <path_to_users_csv_file>